Whatsapp Icon

 Research and Future Directions in ONJ Treatment

 Osteonecrosis of the Jaw (ONJ), notably among cancer patients, poses a formidable challenge, prompting ongoing medical research and the exploration of innovative treatments.
 This condition, often associated with the use of bisphosphonates, has seen a surge in research efforts aiming to understand its complexities and devise effective management strategies.
-This segment delves into the forefront of these efforts, shedding light on the future prospects of ONJ treatment.
+This segment delves into the forefront of these efforts, shedding light on the prospects of ONJ treatment.

 Clinical Trials: A Glimpse into Tomorrow's Treatments